GeyserMC/GeyserWiki/_docs/geyser/extensions.md

 ---
-layout: page
 title: Geyser Extensions
-permalink: /other/extensions/

 ---

 ## Geyser Extensions

-### What are Geyser Extensions?
 Geyser Extensions are the equivalent of "plugins", but specifically for the Geyser platform.
 This brings the advantage of them being platform-agnostic, meaning that you won't have to worry about supporting all platforms individually.
 Additionally, they will be, by design, only applied for Bedrock players joining via Geyser.

 ### What can Geyser Extensions do?
 Extensions can fully utilize the Geyser API to add additional functionality to Geyser.
-See [Geyser API docs](/geyser/api-usage/) for info on what is currently possible.
+See [Geyser API docs](/geyser/geyser-apigit /) for info on what is currently possible.
 To name a few examples:
 - Register custom items
 - Hide commands from being suggested
 - Change the MOTD